learn about the cost of the plan

 Tax impact chart

 This table outlines the estimated tax impacts for various property types across the district if the referendum is approved.
 For easier viewing, click on the image to access a PDF.
-An online, parcel-specific tax calculator will be available soon.

 If Question Two’s operating levy is approved, residents would see no change in their tax commitment as the levy would continue at the rate of the past few years.
 The approval would allow for an inflationary adjustment (set by the State of Minnesota) if the school board deemed necessary each year, however, have not required such adjustment for the past several years.